 You are coming back to work, right?

-It is not fun covering your coworker’s vacation.
+It’s not fun covering for someone on vacation.
 You are not being paid more to do the additional work and you still have to do your job.
 You may think it’s not fair, and maybe it isn’t, but that’s life.
 Sometimes the odds are in your favor, and sometimes they are not.

 Here are some helpful tips to hopefully help you maintain your sanity while your coworker is on vacation.
 Enjoy!